sanand0/markdress/README.md

 FAQ
 ---
-*Can I use Markdress with Dropbox?*
+*Can I use my own hosted version of Markdress?*

-Only with the `Public` folder in Dropbox.
-Add the public folder's link to `markdress.org`.
+Yes.
+Download from <https://github.com/sanand0/markdress>.

 *Can I use Markdress with GitHub, Bitbucket, etc?*

-Only f they have a http:// address (not https://).
+Only if they have a http:// address (not https://).
 But these sites already render text markup as HTML in their Wikis.
 So why bother?

-*Can I use my own hosted version of Markdress?*

-Yes.
-Download from <https://github.com/sanand0/markdress>.

 *Does Markdress cache the URL?*